DeltaFoxtrot01/ESLE-2021-G4/README.md

 **NOTE:** the `ops` option needs to be inside quotes so it isn't interpreted as a shell function and in this example we assume `cass_cluster` is a cluster known by this container

+#### For part1:
 To obtain our results, we ran these exact commands:
-- `docker run --mount type=bind,source="${PWD}"/stress,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=25,tweet.user=50,tweet.count=1,usr.stats=1,usr.insert=3,tweet.insert=6)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`
+- `docker run --mount type=bind,source="${PWD}"/stress/part1/workload,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=25,tweet.user=50,tweet.count=1,usr.stats=1,usr.insert=3,tweet.insert=6)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`
-- `docker run --mount type=bind,source="${PWD}"/stress,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=25,tweet.user=50,tweet.count=1,usr.stats=1,usr.insert=3,tweet.insert=6)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=913" -graph file=/data/graph_write.html` - This one is ran only because the tool ran out of memory in the middle of the previous test, so we needed to run it this way (graph files were not generated when the tool failed, so we relied in the log files)
+- `docker run --mount type=bind,source="${PWD}"/stress/part1/workload,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=25,tweet.user=50,tweet.count=1,usr.stats=1,usr.insert=3,tweet.insert=6)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=913" -graph file=/data/graph_write.html` - This one is ran only because the tool ran out of memory in the middle of the previous test, so we needed to run it this way (graph files were not generated when the tool failed, so we relied in the log files)

 **NOTE:** to run with a single replica, we removed `cl=QUORUM`, which defaults to `LOCAL_ONE`

-- Read workload (only with 3 replicas): `docker run --mount type=bind,source="${PWD}"/stress,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=1,tweet.user=1)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`
+- Read workload (only with 3 replicas): `docker run --mount type=bind,source="${PWD}"/stress/part1/workload,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=1,tweet.user=1)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`
-- Write workload (only with 3 replicas): `docker run --mount type=bind,source="${PWD}"/stress,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.insert=1,tweet.insert=1)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`
+- Write workload (only with 3 replicas): `docker run --mount type=bind,source="${PWD}"/stress/part1/workload,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.insert=1,tweet.insert=1)" cl=QUORUM -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`

 NOTE: This AWS domain is not available, it was just what we used when running those commands

+#### For part2:
+To obtain our results, we ran these exact commands:
+- `docker run --mount type=bind,source="${PWD}"/stress/part2/workload_configs/<test_name>,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=25,tweet.user=50,tweet.count=1,usr.stats=1,usr.insert=3,tweet.insert=6)" cl=<consistency_level> -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=181" -graph file=/data/graph_write.html`
+- `docker run --mount type=bind,source="${PWD}"/stress/part2/workload_configs/<test_name>,target=/data stress user profile=/data/tweets.yaml,/data/users.yaml "ops(usr.login=25,tweet.user=50,tweet.count=1,usr.stats=1,usr.insert=3,tweet.insert=6)" cl=<consistency_level> -node k8s-default-mainlb-1b3a06ed87-6d62077ff579bf3c.elb.eu-west-1.amazonaws.com -log file=/data/log_write level=verbose interval=1s -rate "threads>=913" -graph file=/data/graph_write.html` - This one is ran only because the tool could ran out of memory in the middle of the previous test, so we needed to run it this way (graph files were not generated when the tool failed, so we relied in the log files)

+Here, `<test_name>` should be replaced with the type of test we are performing, for example, if we want to run with NetworkTopologyStrategy and row cache, we use `net_rowcache`, or if we want to use SimpleStrategy and no cache, we use the `simple_nocache` directory.

+`<consistency_level>` should also be replaced with `ONE` or `QUORUM` depending on the consistency level we want to test.